alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/06/introduction-to-functional-programming.md

 The last method, `getHandRanking`, compares the quantities of cards by rank to know if there is a combination by quantity (four-of-a-kind, full house, three-of-a-kind, two pairs, pair).
 If there are none, then analyses if the combination is sequential and/or by suits (straight, flush, straight flush and royal straight flush).
 In the end, if there are no matches, then it is a high card ranking.

-I confess that when I first used a programming language I found it difficult, a bit because of the syntax which is very different, and because many code examples on the internet use implicit typing, which is less obvious to understand:
+I confess that when I first used a functional language I found it difficult, a bit because of the syntax which is very unique, and because many code examples on the internet use implicit typing, which is less obvious to understand:

 ```fs
 // implicit typing (inference)